caspervanengelenburg/ssig/README.md

 - [nb_rplan.ipynb](nb_rplan.ipynb): _Notebook_ that contains information on how to use, manipulate, and plot the floor plans and corresponding graphs.
 - [nb_ranking.ipynb](nb_ranking.ipynb): _Notebook_ that contains information on how our ranking algorithm is used.
 - [metrics.py](metrics.py): _Script_ that contains all the functions to compute the metrics *e.g.* MIoU, GED, and SSIG.
-- [rplan.py](rplan.py): _Script_ that contains all the functions related to the processing of RPLAN *e.g.* graph extraction algorithm.
+- [rplan.py](rplan.py): _Script_ that contains all the functions related to the processing of RPLAN *e.g.* graph extraction algorithm. *The graph extraction algorithm is not yet uploaded to the repository*.
 - [plot.py](plot.py): _Script_ that contains all the floor plan plotting functions.
 - [constants.py](constants.py): _Script_ that contains often used variables *e.g.* coloring schemes, paths.
 - [utils.py](utils.py): _Script_ that contains all the utility function *e.g.* loading pickle files, colorizing floor plans.